 But… bone broth is really, really good for us, especially when on the keto diet.
 It’s full of so much goodness that incorporating it into our diets can be really beneficial.
 How beneficial?
 In this post, I’m going to lay out the what (what IS bone broth?!), the whys (why bone broth is good for us)… and then I’ll get to the how.
 (The “how” being how I finally easily implemented it into my diet and how you can too!)

-Reason #1 to Drink Bone Broth on the Keto Diet: Bone broth contains electrolytes (which can help mitigate the “keto flu”!).
+Reason #1: Keto broth contains electrolytes (which can help mitigate the “keto flu”!).

 By consuming bone broth, you take in a natural source of all four important electrolytes: potassium, magnesium, sodium, and calcium.

-Reason #2 to Drink Bone Broth on the Keto Diet: Bone broth is rich in collagen.
+Reason #2: Bone broth is rich in collagen.

 Because of the way bone broth is made, the collagen is released from the bones, joints, and ligaments and into the broth itself.
 When you consume bone broth, you consume a natural, bio-available form of collagen.